-CAPITAI IMPROVEMENTS

-DEBT SERVICES PERSONNEL SERVICES

-PERSONNEL SERVICES 25.58%
+PERSONNEL SERVICES 27%

 Personnel services accounts for the salaries, wages and benefits of the University Housing staff members, including student workers.
-University Housing employs more than 400 student workers and is one of the largest student employee pools on campus.
+University Housing employs more than 400 student workers and is one of the largest employers of student workers on campus.

 UTILITIES

+7%

-7.02% With the rising costs of natural resources, energy costs have
+With the rising costs of natural resources, energy costs have also increased.

-also increased.
 The luxury of having all utilities included in rent utilizes a significant portion of the rent dollar.
 For instance, last year alone, University Housing paid approximately \$3.4 million for utilities.

-The high-speed Internet and expanded cable services, as well as keeping up-to-speed with modern technology advancements such as video streaming devices can be a significant portion of the rent dollar for University Housing residents.
-OPERATING EXPENSES 11.17% Services such as insurance, administrative overhead, supplies and regular repairs and maintenance.
-The outstanding services and programs that make living in Uni-L versity Housing an enjoyable and productive experience require a great deal of resources.
-If you have ever wondered where your fee goes, here we illustrate how useful each and every penny can be.
+OMMUNICATIONS

+High-speed Internet, office and 24-hour desk phone lines, as well as cell phones for on-call staff are a small portion of the housing fee for residents.

+OPERATING EXPENSES 9%

+Services such as insurance, administrative overhead, supplies and regular repairs and maintenance.

+CAPITAL IMPROVEMENTS 39%

-CAPITAL IMPROVEMENTS 33.01% Each year, any revenue amount that exceeds operating expenses is contributed to University Housing's fund balance.
+Each year, any revenue amount that exceeds operating expenses is contributed to University Housing's fund balance.
 In order to keep the buildings as up-to-date as possible, all halls are assessed for renovation needs.
+For instance, over the past fiscal year, we began construction of a new first-year residence hall, Building 2264, upgraded furniture in supplemental spaces and are replacing the roof of Creswell Hall.

+DEBT SERVICES 14%

-For instance, over the past fiscal year, we renovated Brumby Hall, replaced lounge furniture, improved egress lighting in University Village and replaced carpet in Myers Hall.
-DEBT SERVICES 19.44% Paying off long-term debt associated with past large-scale capital projects results in debt service payments (mortgages) each year.
+Paying off long-term debt associated with past large-scale capital projects results in debt service payments (mortgages) each year.
 East Campus Village (built in 2004), Building 1516 (built in 2010) and Rutherford Hall (built in 2013) account for the majority of debt obligations.
 All of these projects were financed by the UGA Real Estate Foundation.

-Improving access to housing An endowed scholarship makes it easier for non-first year students to continue benefitting from living on campus Tor the 2020-2021 academic year, L University Housing awarded three students the Jim Day Housing Scholarship, which offers financial assistance to outstanding students to offset the cost of living on campus.
+Improving access to housing An endowed scholarship makes it easier for non-first year students to continue benefiting from living on campus For the 2021-2022 academic year, University Housing awarded three students the Jim Day Housing Scholarship, which offers financial assistance to outstanding students to offset the cost of living on campus.
 Recipients of the scholarships are current UGA undergraduate students with on-campus room assignments, who demonstrate financial need as determined by the UGA Office of Financial Aid.
 If awarded a scholarship, recipients